Hassan-Sarwat/Hassan-Sarwat.github.io/src/data/blog/technical/speculative_decoding_0.md

 And how can it make my inference faster?
 Speculative decoding and other methods follow a very similar way of thinking.
 Why have the very smart but slow and deliberate Professor do the work when you can train a faster but dumber Student to act like it, and then the Professor just needs to approve and/or correct the work.

 The way standard speculative decoding does it is by using a smaller draft model.
 For example, in this code tutorial we fine-tune a Qwen2.5-14B-Instruct as our target model (Professor) and use a smaller Qwen2.5-0.5B-Instruct model as our draft model (Student).
 Medusa on the other hand works by training multiple heads and attaching them to the same model.
-So if we used Medusa our Qwen2.5-14B-Instruct would have the main head to predict token N, and additional *k* heads that will be used to predict tokens from N+1 to N+*k*+1 ([^2] recommends *k*=5).
+So if we used Medusa our Qwen2.5-14B-Instruct would have the main head to predict token N, and additional K heads that will be used to predict tokens from N+1 to N+K+1 ([^2] recommends K=5).
 Where standard speculative decoding is trained on the output of the target model, EAGLE is a lightweight transformer that is trained on the second to top layer embeddings of the target model before the output, learning semantic context that wouldn't be possible otherwise.

 Here's a figure from the original EAGLE [^3] paper showing the comparisons